 Your Rights: Working While Expecting

-Attachment 3 of the PARO-CAHO Agreement states that “in no event will a resident be scheduled or required to participate in on call duty after thirty-one (31) weeks gestation unless otherwise agreed to by the resident”.
+Attachment 3 of the PARO-CAHO Agreement states that “in no event will a resident be scheduled or required to participate in on call duty after twenty-seven (27) weeks gestation unless otherwise agreed to by the resident”.
 As well, residents have the right to have their workload modified somewhat because of the physical limitations caused by pregnancy to enable continued training with minimal interruption.

 If you are experiencing particular difficulties with your pregnancy, your program may also be required to provide you with further reasonable accommodation.

 Do My Benefits Continue on Pregnancy and/or Parental Leave?

 Per Article 14.1 of the PARO-CAHO Agreement, all benefits continue to apply while on leave

 What Happens to my Vacation and Professional Leave Days?